djjudas21/puppet-freeradius/README.md

 this to MORE than the number of threads means that there are more connections than necessary.
 Leave blank to set it to the same value as the number of threads.

+##### `lifetime`

+Default: `0`.
+Lifetime of an SQL socket.
+If you are having network issues such as TCP sessions expiring, you may need to set the socket lifetime.
+If set to non-zero, any open connections will be closed `$lifetime` seconds after they were first opened.

+##### `max_queries`

+Default: `0`.
+Maximum number of queries used by an SQL socket.
+If you are having issues with SQL sockets lasting "too long", you can limit the number of queries performed over one socket.
+After `$max_qeuries`, the socket will be closed.
+Use 0 for "no limit".

 ##### `query_file`

 Default: `sql/${database}/dialup.conf`.
 Relative path to the file which contains your SQL queries.
 By